Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 your contributions to Homebrew.

 We would like to invite you to have commit access and be a Homebrew maintainer.
-If you agree to be a maintainer, you should spend a significant proportion of the time you are working on Homebrew applying and self-merging widely used changes (e.g. version updates), triaging, fixing and debugging user-reported issues, or reviewing user pull requests.
+If you agree to be a maintainer, you should spend the majority of the time you are working on Homebrew (in descending order of priority):

+- reviewing pull requests (from users and other maintainers)
+- triaging, debugging and fixing user-reported issues and applying
+- opening PRs for widely used changes (e.g. version updates)

 You should also be making contributions to Homebrew at least once per quarter.

 You should watch or regularly check Homebrew/brew and/or Homebrew/homebrew-core
 and/or Homebrew/homebrew-cask.
 Let us know which so we can grant you commit